cryptolok/BusAsM/README.md

 See my [video](https://youtu.be/qNV-KRlZU6U) in comparison.

-In fact, I'm doing almost the same thing, except sending 0es and 1s with direct instructions to the processor and memory (using system bus and registers) in assembly, which boost the signal significantly.
+In fact, I'm doing almost the same thing, except sending 0es and 1s with direct instructions to the processor and memory (using system bus and cache) in assembly, which boost the signal significantly.

 Besides, I made a Windows 32/64-bits implementation as well.